mshodge/youshallnotpassport/Twitter_FAQ.md

 what can I do?
 </summary>
 <br>
+If you are within two weeks of travel, you should contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a> and
-If you are within two weeks of travel, you should ring the Passport Advice Line and they should be able to offer you a Fast Track upgrade.
-Otherwise you can write and request to withdraw your standard application in order to book an online urgent appointment.
+they should be able to offer you a Fast Track upgrade.
+Otherwise, you can write and request to withdraw your standard application in order to book an online urgent appointment.
 However, it can take up to 3 weeks for your original application to be cancelled.